drghirlanda/alex/README.md

 which you can find at http://pebl.sourceforge.net.
 We are indepted to Shane Muller, PEBL's creator and maintainer, for making alex possible.

 Alex is tested only on Linux.
-While PEBL works on Windows an OS X, I have not tested alex on these systems.
+While PEBL works on Windows an OS X, we have not tested alex on these systems.

 Scope